Barbara Forrest

 Barbara Carroll Forrest is a professor of philosophy at Southeastern Louisiana University in Hammond, Louisiana.
 She is a critic of intelligent design and the Discovery Institute.

 Biography

 Forrest is a graduate of Hammond High School.
-She received her B.A. in English in 1974 from Southeastern Louisiana University, her M.A. in Philosophy in 1978 from Louisiana State University, and her PhD in philosophy from Tulane University in 1988.
-She has taught philosophy at Southeastern Louisiana University since 1988 and presently is a professor of philosophy in the Department of History and Political Science.
+She received her B.A. in English in 1974 from Southeastern Louisiana University, her M.A. in philosophy in 1978 from Louisiana State University, and her PhD in philosophy from Tulane University in 1988.
+She has taught philosophy at Southeastern Louisiana University from 1988 until 2017 as a professor of philosophy in the Department of History and Political Science.

 Work

 She co-authored Creationism's Trojan Horse: The Wedge of Intelligent Design (Oxford University Press, 2004), with biologist Paul R. Gross.
 The book examines the goals and strategies of the intelligent design movement and its attempts to undermine established science.
 The authors analyze the absence of a scientific intelligent design hypothesis, identify religious foundations, and the political ambitions of intelligent design proponents.
 They examine the movement's Wedge strategy which has advanced and is succeeding through public relations rather than through scientific research.
 They also highlight intelligent design creationism's relationship to public education and to the separation of church and state.

 Forrest serves on the board of directors of the National Center for Science Education (NCSE), the Board of Trustees of Americans United for Separation of Church and State, and the New Orleans Secular Humanist Association (NOSHA).